Section 1 - The Church and Building Law

 Church Building Projects and the HSWA

 Applying the HSWA to Church building projects places a duty of care upon the church entity to ensure that all consultants and contractors are selected with a proven, good health and safety record.
-We supervise and monitor their work through regular meetings that have health and safety as a regular item.
+We must supervise and monitor their work through regular meetings that have health and safety as a regular item.

 If we are not the Principal on site, then we must actively and positively participate in the consultation, coordination and cooperation process.